-- Knowledge manager to deal with tacit and explicit knowledge. - Multi-media user comfortable with a wide range of formats - Intermediary with a good knowledge of sources and user requirements.
+- Knowledge manager to deal with tacit and explicit knowledge. - Multi-media user comfortable with a wide range of formats. - ✗ Intermediary with a good knowledge of sources and user requirements.

-- K Enabler/facilitator- proactively connecting users with information they require. - Team player working with colleagues in library, IT services and academics. - Trainer/educator taking on a formal role to teach information skills and information literacy. - Evaluator sifting free and paid for resources on behalf of users. - Negotiator - dealing with publishers and suppliers. - Innovator not just following the routine but also looking at improved ways to deliver the service.
+- R Enabler/facilitator- proactively connecting users with information they require. - R Team player working with colleagues in library, IT services and academics. - R Trainer/educator taking on a formal role to teach information skills and information literacy. - a/s Evaluator sifting free and paid for resources on behalf of users. - % Negotiator dealing with publishers and suppliers. - c/o Innovator not just following the routine but also looking at improved ways to deliver the service. - ✗ Fund-raiser working for greater income from the institution and beyond.

 In the new millennium, the LIS professionals have to embrace new tools, techniques and technologies for reaching out to users.
 The professional have to handle tacit and explicit knowledge to become knowledge managers; it is the duty of the knowledge professionals to develop and maintain full-text databases and digital repositories.
 They have to possess skills in managing and indexing digital user profiles and integrating them with other information resources; developing and networking the niche libraries and providing access to any type of information available any where in the world.
-Kim14 encapsulated the role of knowledge professional in 21st century as:
+Kim encapsulated the role of knowledge professional in 21st century as: